Deep Dive

 3. Tokenomics & Governance

-RENDER operates on a Burn-Mint Equilibrium (BME) model:
+RENDER operates on a Burn-and-Mint Equilibrium (BME) model:

-- Mint: New tokens are created to reward node operators and fund grants/operations.
+- Mint: New tokens are issued to reward node operators and fund ecosystem growth.

 Conclusion